godotengine/godot-docs/classes/class_styleboxflat.rst

 | *Getter* | get_corner_detail()      |
 +----------+--------------------------+

 This sets the amount of vertices used for each corner.
 Higher values result in rounder corners but take more processing power to compute.
-When choosing a value you should take the corner radius (:ref:`set_corner_radius<class_StyleBoxFlat_set_corner_radius>`) into account.
+When choosing a value you should take the corner radius (:ref:`set_corner_radius_all<class_StyleBoxFlat_set_corner_radius_all>`) into account.

-For corner radius smaller than 10: 4-5 should be enough
+For corner radius smaller than 10, 4-5 should be enough.

-For corner radius smaller than 30: 8-12 should be enough
+For corner radius smaller than 30, 8-12 should be enough.

 .. _class_StyleBoxFlat_corner_radius_bottom_left: